twice154/xr-egopose-pytorch/README.md

 Here are diagram (Just focus on triangle.)

-# Results of implemented Model in terms of Evaluation Error (mm).
+# Results of implemented Model in terms of Full-body Average Evaluation Error (mm).

 Tricks I tried.
 * Pre-training & Fine-tuning